 For a spot sacred to countless billions throughout history, Temple Mount in Jerusalem has been the site of a lot of bloodshed.

-- Putin: Crimea is as sacred to Russia as Temple Mount for Judaism and Islam
+- Putin: Crimea to Russia as Temple Mount Is to Jews, Muslims

 When the site was first awarded sanctity cannot be known.
 Prehistoric peoples may have venerated pagan gods on the hilltop and the tradition continued, in changing forms.
 Or perhaps, it was made holy when the Jerusalem Temple was built by King Solomon, as the Bible says.
 We cannot even investigate when the site was first settled: Excavation is impossible both because of the holy sites now on the Mount, and the unrelenting political tensions.

 With material evidence scarce at best, two main camps have developed in biblical archaeology.
 One takes the bible literally and believes King Solomon constructed the First Temple there in the 10th century BCE.
 But based on what archaeological evidence there is, the second camp suspects that Jerusalem in Solomon's time was a small hilltop village, and that the site that would come to be known as Temple Mount wasn't even inside it.